bxparks/AceButton/docs/resistor_ladder/README.md

 infinity 1.00
 ```

-Let's say we want 4 switches, which means we want the voltage levels to be
+Let's say we want 4 buttons, which means we want the voltage levels to be
 spaces at 0.25 intervals: 0.0, 0.25, 0.5, 0.75.
 Using `Rp = 10 kOhm`, we can see
 from the table that the closest values for r(n) are: 0k, 3.3k, 10k, 33k.
 But in
 many resistor boxes (including my own), the 3.3 kOhm resistors are harder to